Falyrion/Loot-Bot/README.md

 A discord bot to check for available content on Twitch Prime Gaming and Epic Games Store and posting it in the discord chat.

+> ❗ **Disclaimer: Maintenance of this project is currently on halt.
+Many web scraping methods might no longer work due to changes in the target websites.
+Furthermore, discord.py is no longer maintained by its developers, therefor a rewrite of this project using pycord would be necessary.**

 ### Contents
 - [Setup (for non-technical users)](#setup)
   - [Step 1: Setting up a discord bot](#setup1)